 You don’t need much to play this game, but you should ideally have a pulse oximeter.

-A pulse oximeter is a small device that clips onto your fingertip, you’ve probably seen them at the doctor’s office.
-It measures your blood oxygen level, and your pulse, which is very important for this activity.
+A pulse oximeter is a small device that clips onto your fingertip.
+You’ve probably seen one at the doctor’s office.
+It measures your blood oxygen level and your pulse, which are very important for this activity.

 They’re affordably priced on Amazon, most below $25.